bc-mkatz/api/docs/v3-catalog.md

 </p>
 <div class="param">adjuster_value (optional)</div>

-<span class="param-type">[BigDecimal](#number)</span> The numeric amount by which the adjuster will change either the price or the weight of the variant, when the modifier value is selected on the storefront.
+[BigDecimal](#number) The numeric amount by which the adjuster will change either the price or the weight of the variant, when the modifier value is selected on the storefront.

 </div>